Trump meets Mexican president at White House, despite Democratic objections

 It is Lopez Obrador’s first visit to the White House and with Trump, as well as his first international trip since taking office in December 2018.
 The Mexican leader arrived Tuesday in a commercial plane and tested negative for COVID-19.

 Earlier, he visited the Lincoln Memorial and a statue of former Mexican President Benito Juarez.
-Both leaders were expected to tout the United States-Mexico-Canada Agreement (USMCA), which took effect last week and replaced the North American Free Trade Agreement (NAFTA) – an agreement that Trump has repeatedly railed against.
+Both leaders touted the United States-Mexico-Canada Agreement (USMCA), which took effect last week and replaced the North American Free Trade Agreement (NAFTA) -- an agreement Trump has repeatedly railed against.

+"Today we celebrate the historic victory we achieved together just days ago when NAFTA was officially terminated, one of the worst trade deals in history, and replaced with a brand new beautiful USMCA," Trump said.

+Lopez Obrador, meanwhile, hailed the agreement as "a great accomplishment benefiting all three nations and our people."

-The visit will include a dinner, where business guests from U.S. and Mexican companies will be in attendance.
+The visit will include a dinner, where business guests from American and Mexican companies will be in attendance.
 Guests are expected to include CEOs and executives from telecom, auto, financial, transportation, energy and media companies.

 But the meeting had raised objections from Democrats.
 The Congressional Hispanic Caucus, comprised entirely of Democrats, accused Trump in a letter last week of staging the meeting as a distraction from what they called a "failure to lead" as many states have faced spikes in coronavirus cases.